 - Black jeans with a black button shirt (black goes with everything).

-- Converse Chuck Taylors have always been my go-to shoes.
+- Converse Chuck Taylors, with boot laces, have always been my go-to shoes.

 - Recycled rubber belts adorned with a Captain America shield buckle.